A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Conclusions

 In this paper, we study the overbidding phenomenon in the framework of the AggregateEU mechanism.
 Using a simple quantitative model, we show that overbidding, which is possible in the current design, has an ambiguous effect on the outcomes.
 On the one hand, it can facilitate trade and increase market efficiency by helping to connect otherwise unmatched supply and demand.
 On the other hand, an unfortunate combination of overmatching and the uncoordinated drop of excess matches (as illustrated by Scenario II) can result in efficiency loss, where the total contracted quantity ($TCQ$) falls below the uniform non-overbidding case despite a higher total quantity of matches established by the platform.

 In this analysis, we \textit{assume} that market participants are overbidding.
 Seeing that this is not always in their interest, we study the AggregateEU mechanism with overbidding as a strategic choice.
-We analyse the strategy space of the implied noncooperative game where we allow participants to choose to either bid truthfully or to overbid, and study two parameterisations (Scenarios I and II).
+We analyse the strategy space of the implied noncooperative game, where participants can choose to bid truthfully or overbid, and study two parameterisations (Scenarios I and II).
 The results show that, while it is possible that overbidding is a dominant strategy resulting in an efficient Nash equilibrium, multiple equilibria with significantly different efficiency may also arise.

-Finally, in Subsection \ref{subsec_alternatives}, we discuss a number of remedies.
+Finally, in Subsection \ref{subsec_alternatives}, we discuss several alternatives.
 While even the current non-binding type framework can be improved with the introduction of convex bid sets or restrictions on overbidding, partially or fully binding alternatives may also lead to efficiency gains.
 Such options should be considered with great caution, as our goal is not to reinvent traditional markets but to create additional trading platforms.
 The optimal solution would be an innovative, albeit complex, trading framework that incorporates and coordinates multiple bid types, including conventional bid types of natural gas exchanges and novel convex bids over multiple DPs as well, and provides a unified clearing solution ensuring flexibility, efficiency, and fairness.